catskul/tizen-heaptrack/WINDOWS_GUI_BUILD.md

 Some time ago Milian Wolff created Heaptrack, an open-source memory profiler for C/C++ Linux applications (see <http://milianw.de/tag/heaptrack> and <https://github.com/KDE/heaptrack>).
 The profiler includes a utility which collects memory profiling data and saves them to a file and two tools for analyzing the resulting data: a command-line one and GUI-based one (heaptrack_gui).
 The latter application provides different views on the collected data: text-based views (a summary, different lists and tables) and graphical ones (a so-called flame graph, several charts, and an allocation histogram).

-Later Samsung developers modified Heaptrack to support Samsung Tizen OS to enable profiling the memory consumption of managed .NETCoreCLR applications running under Tizen.
-The .NET memory profiler shall beintegrated into Tizen plugin for Microsoft Visual Studio 2017.
+Later Samsung developers modified Heaptrack to support Samsung Tizen OS to enable profiling the memory consumption of managed .NET CoreCLR applications running under Tizen.
+The .NET memory profiler shall be integrated into Tizen plugin for Microsoft Visual Studio 2017.
 A part of this workis porting the GUI analyzing application to Windows platform.

 The original GUI application uses Qt framework.
 Qt is multi-platform supporting Windows but also the application uses several libraries from KDE Frameworks 5 (KF5): KCoreAddons, KI18n, ThreadWeaver, KChart, and others.
 The KDE Frameworks libraries are interrelated with Qt (they can be treated as a Qt superset).
 There is an ongoing project to port KDE applications and KDE Frameworks libraries to Windows (<https://community.kde.org/Windows>) but it’s not completed.
 Another issue is licensing: some KF5 libraries use GNU GPL v.2 license which is not acceptable according to Samsung (while LGPL is acceptable).
 It was easy to find replacements to most KDE libraries features used among Qt 5 libraries (Qt version 5.10 or later is recommended).
 The most important KDE library in question was KChart, a part of KDE KDiagram libraries.
 KChart is used in the original Heaptrack GUI application to draw charts and an allocation histogram.
 The new version of GUI uses QWT library (<http://qwt.sourceforge.net>) to draw charts on Windows platform.
 The library is licensed on terms of its own license based on LGPL (but less restrictive).
-It’s possible to use QWT instead of KChart when building the application on Linux as well (controlled by a setting in the application’s project file for Qt Creator / qmake).
+It’s possible to use QWT instead of KChart when building the application on Linux as well (controlled by a setting in the application’s project file for *Qt Creator* / *qmake*).

 ## Prerequisites